griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

+### Nov 5, 2024
+* Fixed bug where urls were dropping any text after the `:`.
+Example: "What is https://griptape.ai" was being converted to "What is https:".
+This is due to the `dynamicprompt` functionality of ComfyUI, so I've disabled that.

 ### Nov 4, 2024
 * Fixed bug where OPENAI_API_KEY was still required, and was causing some install issues.
 * Added video to README with how to manage api keys.